Midnight poem: Authorship

 The midnight poem has generally been attributed to Sappho since the Renaissance, initially by Arsenius Apostolius.
 However, Hephaestion does not provide any attribution for the fragment, and influential classicists such as Edgar Lobel, Denys Page and Ulrich von Wilamowitz-Moellendorf have questioned this attribution.
 Philologists generally consider the poem a folk song, attributable to no specific author.

 Some classicists still attribute the poem to Sappho.
-It is included by Eva-Maria Voigt in her 1971 edition of Sappho's poems, and modern editors and translators – including David Campbell, and Diane Rayor and André Lardinois – follow her in including the fragment amongst Sappho's poems.
+It is included by Eva-Maria Voigt in her 1971 edition of Sappho's poems, and modern editors and translators – including David Campbell, Diane Rayor and André Lardinois, and Camillo Neri – follow her in including the fragment amongst Sappho's poems.
 Clay has argued that the poem is by Sappho, and Reiner and Kovacs argue that it was probably included in the Alexandrian edition of Sappho's works, though they note that this does not rule out the poem being a Hellenistic composition later wrongly attributed to Sappho.

 Denys Page argues against attributing the poem to Sappho on the basis of its dialect, which he believes is not the Aeolic dialect used by Sappho.
 He identifies three separate features which he does not believe are consistent with the archaic Lesbian dialect found elsewhere in the works of Sappho and Alcaeus.
-Those who believe that Sappho did compose the poem argue that the evidence that the poem was not in Aeolic is "at best ambiguous"; in his 2021 edition of Sappho's works, Camillo Neri cites the midnight poem's Lesbian dialect in support of Sappho's authorship.
+Those who believe that Sappho did compose the poem argue that the evidence that the poem was not in Aeolic is "at best ambiguous"; In his 2021 edition of Sappho's works, Neri cites the poem's Lesbian dialect in support of Sappho's authorship.

 Other scholars have argued against Sapphic authorship of the fragment on the basis that Hephaestion does not attribute the poem to her; that the meter is otherwise unknown in Sappho's fragments; and that the poem "seems wrong for Sappho".
 Those in favour of Sappho's authorship find these arguments unconvincing: Diskin Clay argues that the fact that the poem is not attributed to Sappho in the surviving abbreviated version of Hephaestion's Enchiridion "should have no weight in the balance", while Reiner and Kovacs dismiss Wilamowitz's argument that the content of the poem was wrong for Sappho on the grounds that it was primarily driven by a desire to protect "Sappho's good name".